ranjana78/Phd_Work_Codes/README.md

 📌 Research Scope and Objectives

-The primary objectives of this PhD research are:
+-The primary objectives of this PhD research are:

-Designing adaptive and affinity-based sampling strategies (e.g., Adaptive Class Sampling and Adaptive Instance Sampling) for few-shot learning
+-Designing adaptive and affinity-based sampling strategies (e.g., Adaptive Class Sampling and Adaptive Instance Sampling) for few-shot learning

-Improving class-confidence and instance-level generalization under limited medical training data
+-Improving class-confidence and instance-level generalization under limited medical training data

-Developing prototype-based learning frameworks, including class-wise prototype networks (PNet) for few-shot classification
+-Developing prototype-based learning frameworks, including class-wise prototype networks (PNet) for few-shot classification

-Applying the proposed methods to medical imaging datasets such as ChestMNIST, PathMNIST, BloodMNIST, and ODIR
+-Applying the proposed methods to medical imaging datasets such as ChestMNIST, PathMNIST, BloodMNIST, and ODIR

-Enhancing interpretability, robustness, and reliability in AI models for medical image classification
+-Enhancing interpretability, robustness, and reliability in AI models for medical image classification

 ---